chef-training/chefdk-image/README.md

-# Creates ChefDK Fundamentals AMI
+# Creates Chef Development Kit enhanced Amazon Machine Instances (AMI)

 This project contains a number of Packer files that allow for quick creation of an AMI, installation with necessary tools, and the distribution of the AMI to various regions within a specific AWS account.

 Creating an AMI is necessary if the core requirements of what is required for the instance changes.
-Currently these images are created with the following [criteria](https://github.com/chef-training/chefdk-fundamentals-image/blob/master/cookbooks/fundamentals/test/integration/default/serverspec/default_spec.rb).
+Currently these images are created with the following [criteria](https://github.com/chef-training/chefdk-image/blob/master/cookbooks/essentials/test/integration/default/serverspec/default_spec.rb).

 \1.
 Get AWS Credentials